-Explanatory Notes on Annual Return
+Notes on Annual Return

-Life insurers are requested to append any required explanatory notes on the LIFE-1 Annual Return e.g. where cross references shown on Financial Statement pages do not agree due to specific reasons (e.g. premiums received on lines of business from discontinued operations) and other such explanatory notes.
+Canadian Branches are requested to append any required Notes and explanations on the LIFE-2 Annual Return e.g. where cross references shown on Financial Statement pages do not agree due to specific reasons (e.g. premiums received on lines of business from discontinued operations) and other such explanatory notes.